ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 Anything in-between must be a Duplex stream (both Readable and Writable).
 A Transform stream is a special kind of Duplex stream, where the output is computed directly from the source.
-A PassThrough stream is a Duplex/Transform stream that does nothing but let data flow, untouched.
+A PassThrough stream is a Duplex/Transform stream that does nothing but let data flow, untouched. (see [here](http://nodejs.org/api/stream.html) for the full picture)

-NodeJS provides a native way to build chains of streams linking a source to sink thanks to the `pipe` method.
+NodeJS provides a native way to build chains of streams linking a source to its sink thanks to the `pipe` method.
 This makes building data processing pipeline easy.

-Here is a basic example usage of using and connecting streams :
+Here is a basic example of using and connecting streams :

 ```javascript
 /* process.stdin is a Readable stream